 2. Figuring out what to talk about and getting the facts straight takes time you don’t have.

 3. Knowing what’s going on in your kid’s head is challenging.

 No one taught us how to do this, and it’s complicated!

-Most of us grew up in households that shut down these kinds of conversations, or just handed us a book.
-It’s understandable, we live in a sex-negative culture.
+Most of us grew up in households with little to no sexuality education.
+It’s understandable…we live in a sex-negative culture.